 Other Compatibility Tips:

-- Mobile Devices - The Aladdin Connect system is compatible with a number of different mobile devices, including Apple iPhones with iOS 8 and higher and Android phones with versions 4.4 or higher.
+- Mobile Devices - The Aladdin Connect system is compatible with a number of different mobile devices, including Apple iPhones with iOS 13 and higher and Android phones with versions 10 or higher.
 Unfortunately, Blackberry devices and Windows phones are not currently supported.
-For a full listing of compatible mobile devices, visit this link.